Ricky Proehl: Coaching career

-Proehl was hired by the Carolina Panthers on February 1, 2011 as an Offensive Consultant.
+Proehl was hired by the Carolina Panthers on February 1, 2011, as an Offensive Consultant.
 He was hired to primarily work with the wide receivers.
 He was Pro Football Focus's second runner up in their Wide Receiver Coach of the Year award.

 In the 2015 season, Proehl and the Panthers reached Super Bowl 50 on February 7, 2016.
 The Panthers fell to the Denver Broncos by a score of 24–10.

-Proehl was hired as wide receivers coach by the St. Louis BattleHawks on September 13, 2022.
-One of the players whom he coaches with the BattleHawks is his son Austin Proehl.
+Proehl was hired as wide receivers coach by the St. Louis Battlehawks on September 13, 2022.
+One of the players whom he coaches with the Battlehawks is his son Austin Proehl.
+He did not return in 2024.